 Application, requirements and selection

-Application for exchange studies is carried out once every year from the end of November with December 16 (2019) as last day to apply.
-The application is for exchange studies the following academic year.
+Application for exchange studies is carried out once every year from the end of November with December 15, 2020 as last day to apply.
+The next application round is for exchange studies the academic year 2021/2022.
 After the application is closed your eligibility is assessed and the spots at the exchange universities are allocated among eligible students according to the selection rules stated below.
-The application for 2019/20 is closed.

 - a photo according to Photo requirements (pdf 60 kB) ,

 - a preliminary course choice (docx 58 kB) form with a motivation to their relevance to your ongoing studies at KTH, chosen from the three first choices of university; read this FAQ (pdf 138 kB)

 - if you have actively participated in the Student Unions or Student Union Sections introduction activities for incoming exchange and Master's students, during the summer of 2020 the latest, a certificate from THS is to be uploaded into the application system as well.
 The certificate is valid for two consecutive application rounds, once the activities have taken place.

 If you already have been nominated and carried out exchange studies, or been nominated and declined your exchange allocation, you can apply again.
 Please note that students not having been nominated before have priority when places are allocated.